Section 6 of 15

 5.3.1 – During Step 2 Engine Compartment Checks

-Check air compressor drive belt (if compressor is belt-driven).
+Check the air compressor drive belt (if the compressor is belt-driven).
 If the air compressor is belt-driven, check the condition and tightness of the belt.
 It should be in good condition.

 5.3.2 – During Step 5 Walk Around Inspection